-Non-members attending in the course of an event organised or hosted by ECSC, are required to sign-in as though they were members and follow the same rule with respect to visitors.
+Non-members attending in the course of an event organised or hosted by ECSC, are required to sign-in as though they were members.
+A club member may be nominated to supervise such a visitor for the duration of their visit.
 Arrangements for their supervision will be determined by the nature of the activity being carried out on the given day.